AutoReset classes

 ```

-This way, even if no one sets the score to zero, upon exiting Play Mode the Reset method will be invoked.
+This way, even if no code resets the score, upon exiting Play Mode the `OnExitPlayMode()` will take care of that.

 ---